Binary-Shade/e-commerce-reactjs/README.md

 ### Viewing Total Cost

-The total cost of the items in your cart is displayed at the bottom of the cart.
+The total cost of the items in your cart is displayed at the bottom.
 This updates automatically as you add or remove items.

 ## Contributing